 Sandstone Gardens started in a one-car garage in 1986 with the intentions of being a “supplemental” side income for newlyweds Max & Vicki Carr.
-Working countless hours before and after their 8-5 jobs, the Carr’s made molds and cast small traditional cement garden accents.
+Working countless hours before and after their 8-5 jobs, the Carr’s made molds and cast small traditional cement garden statuary.
 In the first year of their “financial experiment” they sold their wares from their home on weekends, and then juried craft shows in Tulsa, Oklahoma City, Wichita and various other places.
-After a year the Carr’s quit their jobs and set sail as a full time business, pursuing larger venues which eventually took them to Chicago, Richmond, Virginia, Boston, Philadelphia, and Newport, Rhode Island.
+After a year the Carr’s quit their jobs and set sail as a full time business, pursuing larger venues which eventually took them to Chicago, Richmond, Virginia, Boston, Philadelphia, and Newport, Rhode Island (New England).

 The perpetual “opening door” to all these venues, and what is still the distinguishing element in all they do, are the exceptional vignettes and displays envisioned and implemented by Vicki Carr to augment their enduring product.
 From the early to recent shows, if awards were given for displays and presentation, Sandstone is often the recipient.
-In the 9 years they have participated in the Prestigious Philadelphia Flower Show, Sandstone has taken the Blue Ribbon 4 times, while always finishing in the top 3 from over 125 vendors.
+In the many years they have participated in the Prestigious Philadelphia Flower Show, Sandstone has taken the Blue Ribbon numerous times, while always finishing in the top 3 from over 125 vendors.

 With Sandstone’s continued growth and expansion of offerings, the Carr’s purchased 68 acres on I-44 in 2002.
 Spawned by their passion for esthetics and architecture, combined with their visits to Estates on the east coast, the Carr’s conceived and built Sandstone Gardens as it is known today; the perpetual work in progress, opening its doors in May of 2004.